Bengt Lundvall: Post-retirement

 He was inspector of the association UppSjö from 1970 to 1978 and was board member of Saléninvest AB from 1976 to 1982 and chairman of the foundation Ymer 80 from 1979 to 2000.
 Lundvall had a strong feeling for his home district and was a board member of AB Göta kanalbolag from 1978 to 1984 and after his retirement improved the so-called Kanalvillan (the Canal Villa) in Forsvik, which became his home.

 After his active military career, Lundvall took the initiative for a polar expedition in memory of Adolf Erik Nordenskiöld's expedition through the Northeast Passage with the ship SS Vega 1878-1880.
 Lundvall served as chief operating officer for the expedition that was carried out by the icebreaker Ymer during the summer of 1980.
 He also took the initiative to form the foundation Ymer-80 in order to support young researchers and was its chairman for 10 years.

 In 1998, it was revealed in the newspaper Svenska Dagbladet that during the Cold War, Lundvall as Chief of the Navy would leave Sweden for the United Kingdom to establish a Swedish war time headquarters in case of a Soviet invasion of Sweden.
 From there, he would, in close cooperation with the Supreme Commander of the Swedish Armed Forces back in Sweden, coordinate the warfare with support from the west, mainly from the NATO countries United Kingdom and the United States.
 If the defense management in Sweden failed, he would take over the highest Swedish command and lead the battle on Swedish soil with regular units.
 In a situation where the Swedish defence failed and Sweden became occupied, it was the Chief of the Navy's task to start the resistance.
-The Chief of the Navy's mission was so secret that it was never written down on paper, nor did Lundvall ever mentioned this to his wife or his son who also was an naval officer.
+The Chief of the Navy's mission was so secret that it was never written down on paper, nor did Lundvall ever mentioned this to his wife or his son who also was a naval officer.
 This mission was confirmed by both Lundvall himself and the former Supreme Commander, General Stig Synnergren.